 There is so much to enjoy here as Peckover and co-writer Zack Kahn ensure from the beginning that we care about these characters.
 Luke’s puppy love is recognizable to anyone who was ever a pre-teen, and Ashley is more than just an empty beauty.
 Even Luke’s parents and nerdy best friend, Garrett (Ed Oxenbould), are given time to shine early on before the mayhem begins, with the latter humorously shooting down Luke’s attempt at finding seduction techniques in the pages of Maxim Magazine.

-The film avoids genre cliches including the expected descent into darkly-lit rooms and instead builds suspense and thrills throughout the confines of the bright and colorful home.
+Better Watch Out avoids genre cliches including the expected descent into darkly-lit rooms and instead builds suspense and thrills throughout the confines of the bright and colorful home.
 It’s a suburban dwelling, but the holiday excuses the lack of immediate neighbors setting the stage for a bloody war with little hope for outside help.
 Our heroes are cut off from assistance and forced to fight back with their wits and whatever items they can find nearby making for a fun, scrappy, and frequently tense ride.

-Each new turn of events ramps up both the suspense and entertainment, and at a breezy eighty-five minutes the film never threatens to overstay its welcome.
+Each new turn of events ramps up both the suspense and entertainment.
+And at a breezy eighty-five minutes, the film never threatens to overstay its welcome.
 An undercurrent of lovingly infused humor runs through it too with one paint-can gag referencing the world’s most popular home invasion film earning well-deserved (albeit guilt-infused) laughs.

 Miller and DeJonge both deliver strong, endearing performances as their characters try to protect each other.
 We buy Luke’s desire to be her hero and Ashley’s responsibility to save the boy, and their efforts leave us smiling, cheering, and concerned.